 As a dedicated physician-scientist, Yogish C. Kudva, M.B.B.S., is interested in developing an effective artificial pancreas system to improve outcomes for patients with type 1 diabetes.
 Dr. Kudva's research also contributes to the creation of new and better cell replacement therapies for patients with type 1 diabetes.

-The goal of the clinical research laboratory of Yogish C. Kudva, MBBS, and Ananda Basu, MBBS, M.D., is to accelerate approval of the closed-loop/artificial endocrine pancreas for treatment of type 1 diabetes mellitus.
-By implementing closed-loop studies, they will study, define, understand and develop physiological models of integrative physiology related to the insulin-glucose system in people with type 1 diabetes.
+The goal of our research in the Artificial Pancreas Laboratory is to accelerate approval of the closed-loop/artificial endocrine pancreas for treatment of type 1 diabetes.
+By implementing closed-loop studies, we'll investigate, define, understand and develop physiological models of integrative physiology related to the insulin-glucose system.

 A better understanding of the insulin-glucose system as it relates to meals and physical activity and other factors, such as menstrual cycles or sleep cycles, helps inform, develop, refine and validate personalized, state-of-the-art closed-loop artificial pancreas systems to improve the quality of life in people with type 1 diabetes.
 We are committed to improving existing methods and developing innovative techniques to measure physiological parameters related to these variables.